ernest-bruce/human-internet/humanity/humanity.md

 U.S. organizations

 different societies and cultures may have particular ways for structuring and dealing with data
-· your datapod host must fully support your language, culture, and other characteristics that define you and your society
+· your datapod host fully supports your language, culture, and other characteristics that define you and your society

 &nbsp;
 &nbsp;

 ### establishing a common data·language
-just like a society benefits from speaking the same language, entities using a common data language when working with personal·information makes it simpler and more efficient to process information
+just like a society benefits from speaking the same language, entities using a common data·language when working with personal·information makes it simpler and more efficient to process information
-· the Human·Internet Consortium would ensure that data·models are not duplicated so that, for example, entities that deal with data from fitness gear use one language to interact with many types of fitness devices from many manufacturers
+· the Human·Internet Consortium ensures that data·models are not duplicated so that, for example, entities that deal with data from fitness gear use one language to interact with many types of fitness devices from many manufacturers
-· a data language maintained by an entity separate from the entities who use it ensures that data remains viable even after the pioneering entity who introduced it disappears or switches priorities
+· a data language maintained by an organization separate from the entities who use it ensures that data remains viable even after the pioneering entity who introduced it disappears, or switches priorities or business·models
-· the long-lasting viability of data is essential for people to trust that companies cannot harm their existing data, and that new data is not abandoned
+· the long-lasting viability of data is essential for people to trust that companies cannot harm their existing data, and that new data is never abandoned
-· this will make it easier for people to try services in search of the perfect one, while keeping their data safe and usable all along
+· this makes it easier for people to try services in search of the perfect one, while keeping their data safe and usable all along

 &nbsp;
 &nbsp;